 I started fishing in the mountain streams when I was about 8 years old, as the majority of Japan caught trout with bait back then.
 The conventional way of fishing with bait in Japan was and still is, “make it look natural”.
 Basically meant natural drift is what you need to do with your bait to catch a trout.
 It took many years after I started fishing tenkara for me to recognize, especially after fishing with many of the greats, that “Sasoi” (manipulation) is the essence of tenkara.

-It not only learning to lure with my kebari made my tenkara more efficient, it certainly redefined the “joy” of fishing.
+Learning to lure with my kebari not only made my tenkara more efficient, it certainly redefined the “joy” of fishing.

 2) Downstream presentation

 Well again, conventional practice of mountain stream fishing in Japan was to fish upstream.
 So for many years I just fished upstream only.
 I learned that many of those who fished tenkara professionally knew that downstream presentation was “necessary” to catch fish under certain circumstances.
 I definitely would have caught more fish had I know this.
 There are days when I’d cast upstream all day long without much success, but as soon as I switched to downstream presentation, such as “reverse skating” (skating a fly on surface pulling it upstream), I’d see fish trout coming from all angles.